 As of summer 2021, the Bolt Electric Utility Vehicle (EUV) hit the market.
 This crossover has a slightly larger body, new technology, and is rated at slightly fewer range miles - 247 as opposed to the EV's 259.
 The Bolt EUV comes in both LT and Premier trims.

 The Chevy Bolt is battery electric, which means that it is entirely powered by electricity via a high voltage, lithium ion battery.
 Even a used Bolt that is several years old has a competitive pure electric range.
 Depending on the age and condition, many can average nearly 230 miles when charged to 100 percent.

-For any all-electric vehicle, the range describes how many miles the car can go when it’s charged to 100% and driven under a particular set of circumstances.
-Like with a gas powered car, the achievable range may vary with driving conditions.
-Rated, or estimated range is determined by EPA testing and is assigned to all vehicles of a particular make, model, year, and trim.
-However, there can be both short and long term changes to the actual, or achieved range.
-Temporary changes can be caused by external factors such as driving style, terrain, or temperature, while long term range effects are generally caused by battery degradation and age.
+For any all-electric vehicle, range means how many miles the car can go when it’s charged to 100%.
+However, the achievable range may vary with external factors, much as with a gas powered car.
+The EPA gives electric vehicles a standard "rated range" for each make, model, year, and trim, but there are both short and long term changes to this number.
+Short term changes are due to external factors such as driving style, terrain, or temperature, while permanent range effects are due to battery degradation and age.

-This page shares Chevy Bolt data collected from about 1,000 cars across the United States.
-Each of the 4 million miles driven helps to draw a picture of the real-world range that a Bolt owner can expect in different conditions and how actual range will change over the years that they have the car.
+This page shares Chevy Bolt data collected from over 1200 cars across the United States.
+Each of the 5.5 million miles driven helps to draw a picture of the Bolt experience.
+We polled our community to find out what they love and what they could leave with their vehicles.